 ♦Disinheritance.
 This is usually not a good idea, because the child with disabilities may need financial help in the future.
 There may be public benefits in place now to meet the child’s needs, but those public benefits may be cut back or eliminated in the future.

 ♦Inheritance/Gift.
 Some parents leave money to the children with disabilities who then gift it to friends or family members.
 If the child gifts the inheritance, there is a loss of SSI for three years and possibly a loss of Medicaid for three to five years.
 Other benefits may be similarly affected.

 ♦Siblings.
 Often parents leave the money they want used for the child with disabilities to a sibling with the understanding that the sibling will use that money appropriately.
 What almost always happens is the sibling does not set aside that money in a separate account, but comingles it with his or her own money and it is not used for the benefit of the child with disabilities.
 If the sibling or sibling’s spouse loses his or her job or falls behind in mortgage payments or other bills, the money is used for that purpose.

 ♦ABLE Account.
 Money can be set aside in an ABLE account for a child with disabilities.
 The ABLE account can be administered by the child, an agent under a Power of Attorney, or a guardian for the child.
-Fifteen thousand dollars per year can be deposited into the account, and so long as the total does not exceed $100,000 it does not affect SSI.
+Sixteen thousand dollars per year can be deposited into the account, and so long as the total does not exceed $100,000 it does not affect SSI.
+However, the maximum earned income contribution to an ABLE account by a disabled beneficiary is now $12,880.
 The account requires a payback to Medicaid on death so it makes little sense to put too much in the account but having some money in the account under the control of the individual with disabilities or a family member does make sense from a control standpoint.
 Earnings are also tax-free, but this is a minor consideration since earnings on a small account would be minimal.